fletch-jellyfish/cacti_rrdclean_42/README.md

 The file has also been included here. 'thewizard' originally found the new file, I've just included this here for future ease of use.

 fletch-jellyfish

+# P.s. you will need to run this, on the folder when you move it into the plugins directory:
+# chown -R cacti:cacti rrdclean/